Abhayakaragupta: Buddha-nature

-Tibet
+Impact in Tibet

 Abhayākaragupta's school of Buddhism flourished in India until the invasions of the Turks in the 13th century killed or scattered them; but his teachings were continued and revered in Tibet.
-Through his works at Vikramasila, he exerted great influence on the formation of Tibetan Buddhism, particularly during the twelfth through fourteenth centuries.
+Through his works at Vikramaśīla, he exerted great influence on the formation of Tibetan Buddhism, particularly during the twelfth through fourteenth centuries.

 In the lineage of the Tibetan Panchen Lamas there were considered to be four Indian and three Tibetan incarnations of Amitābha Buddha before Khedrup Gelek Pelzang, who is recognised as the 1st Panchen Lama.
 The lineage starts with Subhuti, one of the original disciples of Gautama Buddha.
 Abhayākaragupta is considered to be the fourth Indian incarnation of Amitabha Buddha in this line.